Daily Pulse - 2026-03-09

 5.2 Government shutdown operational drag (travel/airports)

-• CALL: BEARISH (Air travel operations / near-term sentiment)
+• CALL BEARISH Airlines/Travel (Air travel operations / near-term sentiment)

 • Why it matters: TSA staffing shortages and multi-hour lines create real-economy friction and can hit airline ops/consumer sentiment at the margin.